 hemisphere, the National Archives of Mauritius is a public body operating under

-the aegis of the Ministry of Arts and Culture.
+the aegis of the Ministry of Arts and Cultural Heritage.
 Although it originated during

 the French period, its functioning as an official institution, was proclaimed

 The Archives is the main

 repository of national documents of Mauritius.
 As the official custodian of the

 documentary heritage, it houses the collective memory of the country's history.